 Wrong file type

-Double-check that episodes were uploaded as audio-based files, for example .mp3 or .wav.
-It's not unusual to accidentally upload an image file (jpg or png) when you meant up to upload an audio file.
+Double-check that episodes were uploaded as MP3 audio-based files.
+It's not unusual to accidentally upload an image file (jpg or png) instead of the audio file.

 When using a tool like Audacity to edit your podcast episodes, you may need to reformat the files before they're uploaded.
 In this case, the error might be seen when a podcaster has uploaded their episode as a .aup file instead of a file format that's compatible.